 Likewise, the best chargers for your specific battery take into consideration its specs (like voltage and ampere).
-Thus, the power output to the battery is such that allows optimal charging without spikes in temperature or damaging breakdown of the cells.
+Thus, the power output to the battery is such that it allows optimal charging without spikes in temperature or damaging breakdown of the cells.

 Anything electric has to be kept away from water if you want it to last long at all.

 The same goes for batteries.

 Avoid using your electric longboards or skateboards in wet conditions.
 More importantly, ensure you’re not charging it in a damp place – and that your chargers are kept away from moisture also.

 We are waiting to see the price drop in LifePo4 batteries as more companies start getting in on them, boosting the competition and forcing more efficient manufacturing processes.

 If you have extensive experience, look at what Li-Po batteries can offer you.

 Choosing the best electric skateboard battery for you should be easy at this point.
 If you want something that works, we think you should go for the Li-Ion battery type without blinking.